Why is De-Registration Certificate Important!

 Since the beginning of year 2010 we from JapanTradeCar.com have been providing a serries of usefull tips about avoiding fraud when buying used cars online.
 Unfortunately online fraud has dramatically increased over the past few years.
 Both buyers and sellers have to pay special attention to these trends.

-Read below what an export certificate is and how it prooves the a car exporter really does own the car.
+Read below what an export certificate is and how it proves that a car exporter really does own the car.

 We also recommend to read the following:

-Fraud Warning POINT ONE This page gives you usefull tips to how to determine genuine car exporters by simply looking at their vehicles.
+Fraud Warning POINT ONE This page gives you useful tips to how to determine genuine car exporters by simply looking at their vehicles.